 Here’s a circular trail that goes through Cutler Park and Millennium Park; it’s 8.5 miles long.
 If you visit Brook Farm (marked with a B), the trail will be about 2 miles longer.
 You may want to visit Brook Farm by car (you’ll see a sign on Baker Street for Brook Farm and Gardens Cemetery.)
 Little remains of the Brook Farm that Hawthorne lived at, and Thoreau jeered at.
 This trail isn’t one of my favorites because you’re usually near roads and houses.
 Most visitors to Cutler Park take the loop around Kendrick Pond.

 Dedham was founded early (1635), and has many historic houses, churches, and mills.
-Like Concord, Dedham was founded to relieve population pressure, and to act as a buffer against Indians (it is said that Ipswich was founded as a defense against French assault from Canada).
+Like Concord, Dedham was founded to relieve population pressure, and to act as a buffer against Indians and Dutch (it is said that Ipswich was founded as a defense against French assault from Canada).
 Dedham originally stretched all the way to Rhode Island.
 Dedham has three town commons (marked with C on the map).
 You can also explore old mill sites along Mother Brook.
 Click here for a walking tour, or here for a canoe tour.

 The Charles River starts in Hopkinton, just south of the starting-point of the Boston Marathon.
 But while the marathon goes straight to Boston in 26.2 miles, the Charles winds around for 80 miles before reaching its mouth in Boston.
 The Indians called it Quinobequin, “the river that circles around.”
 During its 80-mile course, the Charles drops about 350 feet.
 (Because of this drop, the Boston Marathon is considered a downhill race, so it doesn’t qualify for marathon records.)
 The biggest drop in the Charles is at Hemlock Gorge.
 The Sudbury Aqueduct, which goes through Hemlock Gorge, is about 15 miles long, drops about 15 feet during its course, and can carry 80 million gallons of water in 24 hours.